- As low as $287/Night

 High end remodel of this Charleston historic home was finished in June 2019.
 This is a brand new listing so it does not have reviews yet.
 The home has top end finishings including re-milled original Heart Pine floors, glass wall shower in masters bedroom, a tub/shower in the spare bedroom, granite bathroom countertops and butcher block countertops in kitchen, to name a few features.
 This completely furnished duplex home is a cavernous 2 bedroom 2.5 bath 1100 sqft per unit.
 The bedrooms have blinds and blackout curtains.
 This is for the upstairs unit B. Access is at the back parking lot on the back porch.
 Off street parking for 2 cars per each unit A and B. Off street parking is hard to come by in this part of the city.
 The back parking is very private and surrounded by fencing.
 We are pet friendly and charge a pet fee.
 Once you're settled in the home is walking distance to many attractions like the The Ravenel Bridge, Cigar Factory, Marion Square, King St, Meeting St, Visitors Center, and many eateries and bars and parks.

-The home is located in the Eastside neighborhood which is becoming one of the most beautiful areas of the city to live.
-Many homes in this area are being refreshed along with huge development projects by national development companies.
+The home is located in the Eastside neighborhood which is becoming one of the most charming areas of the city to live.
+Many homes in this area are being modernized along with enormous development projects by national development companies.
 The biggest current project on the Charleston Peninsula is the Evening Post Courier Square development.
 This property is 2 blocks away and a multi million dollar Phase 6 project focused on both residential and commercial community.
 15 years ago this neighborhood was overlooked by the majority of locals and visitors, but today it's now becoming the area many are moving to and or visiting.
 5 years ago I would tell my renters at my other properties in the neighborhood that the area is "Up and Coming", now I tell renters the neighborhood is "Up and Came".
 It's still a great area to invest so if you're looking for an opportunity I can assist you in that matter since that's what I do professionally, real estate renovation and investments.
 I currently own 5 homes in the Eastside neighborhood.
 The neighborhood is so convenient to the city as a whole.
 You are centrally located with a main artery, Meeting St a block away to be able to get uptown or downtown quickly without the historical downtown area's grid lock traffic.
 With in walking distance to many of the city's attractions you can walk to the Ravenel Bridge, Visitors Center, Marion Square, MUSC, College of Charleston, Cigar Factory, Martin Luther King public pool, Upper King St where there are the newest hippest eateries/bars/breweries.
 But most importantly the history of this neighborhood gives you a real sense of community.
 This neighborhood is where locals live and have lived for decades.
 It's not a fabricated neighborhood, it's got soul and appeal and real beauty and it's only getting better.
 The potential has not been met and only a few more years for the whole area to be developed.
 Come stay at my property and be apart of this transformation.

 I have all my rental properties cleared and blessed for the soul purpose of creating harmony for my renters because I believe our homes should be a sacred safe haven.
 Home clearings and blessings will release negative energy from the living space.